Comprehensive High-resolution Chemical Spectroscopy of Barnard's Star with SPIRou: Introduction

-Some of the previous spectroscopic works such as \cite{rojas2010metal}, \cite{rajpurohit2018exploring} and \cite{cristofari2022estimating} characterized M dwarfs through high-resolution spectroscopy using PHOENIX models. \cite{rojas2010metal} determined the metallicity of M dwarfs from the well-studied metallicity indicators such as the equivalent width of the Na I doublet (2.206$\mu$m and 2.209$\mu$m) and Ca I triplet (2.261$\mu$m, 2.263$\mu$m and 2.265$\mu$m). \cite{rajpurohit2018exploring} determined metallicity, temperature, and \logg of several M dwarfs using the high-resolution NIR spectra from the CARMENES instrument (\citealt{quirrenbach2014carmenes}), and \cite{cristofari2022estimating} examined and determined stellar parameters of multiple M dwarfs via spectral fitting of high-resolution NIR \spirou spectra.
-The results of this work will be discussed in more details in Section \ref{sec:discussion}.

-Detailed chemical spectroscopy of M dwarfs facilitates a broad scope of astronomical studies.
+Some of the previous spectroscopic works such as \cite{rojas2010metal}, \cite{rajpurohit2018exploring}, \cite{marfil2021carmenes} and \cite{cristofari2022estimating} have characterized M dwarfs through high-resolution spectroscopy using synthetic models.
 However, the currently popular synthetic models, specially for cool stars like M dwarfs, are incomplete and, up to a noticeable level inaccurate \citep{blanco2019modern}.
 A few examples of such incompleteness in the current synthetic spectra are the lack of identification of many observed atomic and molecular features due to incomplete line lists and inaccurate line-formation for weak lines in the synthetic spectra (\citealt{onehag2012m}).
 High-resolution spectroscopy on M dwarfs is the first step to improving the theoretical base of synthetic spectra via a detailed comparison between the data and the models.
-Another equally important impact of determining the chemical abundance of different elements of M dwarfs is studying the chemistry of their potential exoplanets.
-Many recent studies (\citealt{bond2010compositional}; \citealt{mena2010chemical}; \citealt{thiabaud2015elemental}; \citealt{unterborn2017effects}; \citealt{dorn2017generalized}; \citealt{santos2017constraining}; \citealt{plotnykov2020chemical}) have shown that the chemical abundance of refractory elements such as Mg, Si, and Fe have a direct role in the chemical composition of the protoplanetary disks and the core-to-mantle mass of rocky exoplanets.
-Detailed determination of the chemical abundance of these elements can contribute to the internal modeling of exoplanets' interior structure.

 This paper presents the chemical spectroscopy of Barnard's star observed by the \spirou instrument.
 This includes a high-resolution spectral analysis and examination of over 18000 absorption lines and molecular bands.
 We describe the observations with SPIRou in Section \ref{sec:observation}.
 The remaining bulk of the paper focuses on three subjects.
 First, in Section \ref{sec:synthetic}, we examine the caveats of one of the best synthetic spectra for M dwarfs by giving a detailed comparison of the discrepancies between the data and the models.
 Second, in Section \ref{sec:spectral}, we present a new method for determining the effective temperature and metallicity of M dwarfs that minimizes uncertainties inherent to the PHOENIX-ACES synthetic models.
 In Section \ref{sec:discussion}, we report the chemical abundance of 15 different elements for Barnard's star, and discuss potential reasons behind discrepancies in the reported abundances in the literature.
 This analysis is followed by concluding remarks in Section \ref{sec:summary}.